Analysis: What a Microsoft/Yahoo combination would mean for the Latin markets- Part 1

 The number one priority for Microsoft’s online business effort is search.
 As Business Insider points out “A huge part of Microsoft's steady (costly) market share growth in search has been its partnership to power Yahoo search.
 Microsoft needs Yahoo to remain a healthy company that has an online product that continues to attract hundreds of millions of users.
 It will happily join an investment in the company to make sure that happens.”

-What are the implications for the Latin American market?
+What are the implications for the U.S. Hispanic market?

 Trackback from your site.